paneedesign/storage-bundle/README.md

 ```

 Generate a pre-signed url to open private document.
-TODO: test and update this shippet
+TODO: test and update this snippet
 ```php
 /**
  * Get full Document private url from S3